projectacrn/acrn-hypervisor/doc/tutorials/agl-vms.rst

    USB an Display cable connections

 As shown in :numref:`agl-cables`, connect HDMI cables and USB cables (for touch) to the touch displays for the IVI and RSE.
-(If the USB port for touch is changed, the USB bus-port number in the AGL launch script must be changed accordingly.)
+Note that if the USB port for touch is changed, the USB bus-port number in the AGL launch script must be changed accordingly.

 Software Setup
 **************